Skip to main content

 OverextendedOrangeThe stock has hit most of its targets (2+) with little room left.
 Strong — but possibly running out of fuel.

-Working↑↑Bright greenThe stock has hit at least one target with more still ahead.
+Working↑↑Bright greenThe stock has hit at least one target with at least two more still ahead.
 Progressing as planned.

 ExtendedLight greenThe stock is within ~3% of its next target but hasn't tagged it yet.
 Knocking on the door.